nodists/nodist/README.md

 All commands implicitly install the specified version before using it, if it isn't already installed.

-Btw, nodist also works in your PowerShell.
+Btw, nodist also works in your PowerShell, but you might first need to 'Unblock' the file `\bin\nodist.ps1`.

 ### Install a version
 Checks, if the version is installed and downloads it if not.